 “It really drives me nuts when people justify what I’ll [call] the Paleo lifestyle or way of eating, by stating that ‘cavemen and modern hunter-gatherers ate meat, vegetables, fruits, nuts and seeds and they did not suffer from the diseases of modern civilization, so you must eat this way too if you want to avoid this disease.’
 That is indeed a logical fallacy…It can be used to generate hypothesis that should then be tested.
 But it does not establish cause and effect.”

-This “testing” might take the form of formal scientific studies with well-developed protocols, examinations of biochemical processes, or anthropological studies that focus on the health of our ancestors or modern hunter-gatherer populations.
+This “testing” might take the form of formal scientific studies with well-developed protocols.
+Or it could be examinations of biochemical processes or anthropological studies focusing on the health of modern hunter-gatherer populations.
 It might simply be what is known as an N=1 experient we conduct on ourselves.
-(I recommend a Whole30 elimination diet for that, btw.)
+(I recommend a “Strictly Paleo Plan” elimination diet for that, btw.)

 Matt LaLonde went on to say,